Updated January 2026

 - The Nintendo seal will always look the same from every angle on a legit copy.

-Step 3: Check for an Internal Save Battery
+Step 3: Look for an Internal Save Battery

-All Nintendo Game Boy & Game Boy Color Pokémon games have an internal save battery in them.
+All Nintendo Game Boy & Game Boy Color Pokémon games have an internal save battery.
+When you look at the real vs. fake Pokémon Crystal cartridge in the photos below.

 - It’s easy to spot the save battery in the authentic copy.